jyy009/task-list-vite/README.md

 If the check returns an invalid ID, the endpoint immediately gives an error with a 400 status code and avoids unecessary database queries.

 If the check returns a valid ID, the code uses `findByIdAndDelete()` which expects an ObjectId and casts it to an ObjectId.
-Validating the input first avoids any errors or unexpected behavior at this step.
+Validating the input first avoids any errors or unexpected behaviors at this step.
 It also prevents malicious inputs to be used as query filters.

-In contrast, if I didn't validate the user input and directly passed it to a method like `findOneAndDelete()`, malicious inputs e.g., `{"$ne":null}` can manipulate the query and delete documents where any field is not equal to 'null', which is any document.
+In contrast, if I didn't validate the user input and passed it directly to methods like `findOneAndDelete()`, malicious users can send input like `{"$ne":null}`.
+This can manipulate the query to match any document (since every field is not equal to `null`), resulting in unintended deletions.

-For the POST endpoints, I used `express-validator` to validate and sanitize the structure of the body request before it reaches the database.
-Ensuring the data is checked against certain rules before it reaches the route handler will prevent malicious input reaching the database while also validating the user input.
+For the POST endpoints, I used `express-validator` to validate and sanitize the structure of the request bodies before reaching the database.
+Checking the user input against certain rules will prevent malicious input being processed.

-The task and project schema's are also validated to ensure that the data is correct when saving to the database.
+The task and project schema's are also validated to ensure that the data is correct when saving it to the database.
 Using the middleware and schema validation provides extra security against malicious input and malformed data.

-2. Identification and Authentication Failures
+2. Authorization and Authentication Failures

-The app does not require the user to log in to use it.
-This poses serious vulnerabilities, e.g.:
+The app does not implement user authentication or authorization which poses serious vulnerabilities such as:

-- Anyone can access or modify the data
+- Anyone can access, view or modify the tasks and potentially sensitive information leading to privacy violations and data leaks.
-- Use bots to flood the database
+- Malicious users can automate attacks to flood the database.
-- Store and leak private information if anyone did add private data

-User authentication could allow the app to only show tasks to the user added by that user, preventing data leaks.
+User authentication/authorization could help resolve these issues and also create user accountability.

 ### Tracking

-Implemented Google Analytics (GA) to track page views, number of visitors, and general user location to gain knowledge on the traffic of the website.
+Implemented Google Analytics (GA) to track page views, number of visitors, and general user location to gain knowledge on website's traffic.
 GA focuses on not logging IP addresses and data deletion to better align with GDPR regulations.

-I also addded a custom click event to the project form submit to track the most commonly created project names and possibly have those projects pre-added for better user experience.
+I also addded a custom click event to the project form submit to track the most commonly created project names and possibly have those projects pre-added for better user experience and optimization.
 There usually is no personal data when creating project names, therefore the custom event is not a huge infringement upon user privacy.
 Although, a user could add private information if desired.

 ### SEO/A11y